….As hunters hold security meeting to curb bandits

 By Dapo Akinrefon

-Following resurgence of kidnap attempts in the South West, the Senior Elders Forum of the Yoruba Council of Elders, YCE, on Wednesday, expressed fears that the 2023 general elections may not hold in the zone.
+LAGOS—FOLLOWING resurgence of kidnap attempts in the South West, the pan-Yoruba socio-political orgnisation, Afenifere and the Senior Elders Forum of the Yoruba Council of Elders, YCE, yesterday, said that the 2023 general elections may not hold in the zone.

 The elders, who spoke through a former National President of YCE, Col Samuel Agbede, retd, said there is a strong feeling that the much-awaited election may not take place at all unless the trend of insecurity is urgently addressed.